-The 2013 Senior Lien Bonds will be limited obligations of the City of Chicago (the "City") payable from and secured by a pledge of Revenues (as herein defined) derived from the operation of Chicago O'Hare International Airport ("O'Hare").
+The 2013 Senior Lien Bonds will be limited obligations of the City of Chicago (the "City") payable from and secured by a pledge of Revenues (as herein defined) derived from the operation of Chicago O'Hare International Airport {"O'Hare"}.
 The 2013 Senior Lien Bonds will be secured on a parity basis as to Revenues with the City's Existing Senior Lien Bonds and such other Senior Lien Obligations as may be outstanding from time to time, as more fully described herein.
-See "The 2013 SENIOR LIEN BONDS."
-Neither the faith and credit nor the taxing power of the City, the State of Illinois or any political subdivision of the State of Illinois will be pledged to the payment of the principal of or interest on the 2013 Senior Lien Bonds.
+See "The 2013 Senior Lien Bonds."
+Neither the faith and credit nor the taxing power of the City, the State of Illinois or any political subdivision of the State of Illinois will be pledged to the payment, of the principal of or interest on the 2013 Senior Lien Bonds.
 No property of the City (including property at O'Hare) is pledged as security for the 2013 Senior Lien Bonds.

-The 2013 Senior Lien Bonds will be issued as fully registered bonds in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
+The 2013 Senior Lien Bonds will be issued as fully registered bonds in the name of Cede & Co., as registered owner and nominee of The Depository Trust.
+Company, New York, New York ("DTC").
 DTC will act as securities depository for the 2013 Senior Lien Bonds.
 Purchasers of the 2013 Senior Lien Bonds will not receive certificates representing their interests in the 2013 Senior Lien Bonds purchased.
 Ownership by the beneficial owners of the 2013 Senior Lien Bonds will be evidenced by book-entry only.
-Principal of and interest on the 2013 Senior Lien Bonds will be paid by U.S. Bank National Association, Chicago, Illinois, as trustee for the 2013 Senior Lien Bonds to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement to the beneficial owners of the 2013 Senior Lien Bonds.
-As long as Cede & Co. is the registered owner as nonlinee of DTC, payments on the 2013 Senior Lien Bonds will be made to such registered owner, and disbursal of such payments to beneficial owners will be the responsibility of DTC and its participants.
-See APPENDIX G-"DESCRIPTION OF BOOK-ENTRY ONLY SYSTEM."
+Principal of and interest on the 2013 Senior Lien Bonds will be paid by U.S. Bank National Association, Chicago, Illinois, as trustee for the 2013 Senior Lien Bonds to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement, to the beneficial owners of the 2013 Senior Lien Bonds.
+As long as Cede & Co. is the registered owner as nominee of DTC, payments on the 2013 Senior Lien Bonds will be made to such registered owner, and disbursal of such payments to beneficial owners will be the responsibility of DTC and its participants.
+See Appendix G-"DKSCiiirnoN ok Book-Entry Only System."

-Interest on the 2013A Senior Lien Bonds and the 2013B Senior Lien Bonds is payable January 1 and July 1 of each year commencing January 1, 2014.
+Interest, on the 2013A Senior Lien Bonds and the 2013B Senior Lien Bonds is payable January 1 and July 1 of each year commencing January 1, 2014.
 Interest on the 2013C Senior Lien Bonds and the 2013D Senior Lien Bonds is payable January 1 and July 1 of each year commencing July 1, 2014.
 The 2013 Senior Lien Bonds are subject to optional and mandatory redemption prior to maturity in the manner and at the times set forth herein.
-See "The 2013 SENIOR LIEN BONDS-REDEMIPTION PROVISIONS."
+See "The 2013 Senior Lien Bonds-Redemption Provisions."

-The City will use the proceeds from the sale of the 2013 Senior Lien Bonds, together with other available funds, to: (i) pay the costs of certain projects at O'Hare included within the O'Hare Modernization Program ("OMP") and the Capital Improvement Program ("CIP"), (ii) repay the City's outstanding Airport CP Notes, (iii) currently refund certain outstanding Airport Obligations (the "Refunded Bonds," as defined herein). (iv) fund certain deposits to the Common Debt Service Reserve Sub-Fund within the Debt Service Fund, (v) fund capitalized interest on a portion of the 2013 Senior Lien Bonds, and (vi) pay costs and expenses incidental thereto and to the issuance of the 2013 Senior Lien Bonds.
-See "PLAN OF FINANCE" and "SOURCES AND USES OF FUNDS."
+The City will use the proceeds from the sale of the 2013 Senior Lien Bonds, together with other available funds, to: (i) pay the costs of certain projects at O'Hare included within the O'Hare Modernization Program ("OMR") and the Capital Improvement Program ("CIP"), (ii) repay the City's outstanding Airport CP Notes, (iii) currently refund certain outstanding Airport Obligations (the "Refunded Bonds," as defined herein), (iv) fund certain deposits to the Common Debt, Service Reserve Sub-Fund within the Debt Service Fund, (v) fund capitalized interest on a portion of the 2013 Senior Lien Bonds, and (vi) pay costs and expenses incidental thereto and to the issuance of the 2013 Senior Lien Bonds.
+See "Plan ok Finance" and "Sources and Uses of Funds."

-For a discussion of certain investment considerations associated with the purchase of the 2013 Senior Lien Bonds, see the section herein captioned "CERTAIN INVESTMENT CONSIDERATIONS."
+For a discussion of certain investment considerations associated with the purchase of the 2013 Senior Lien Bonds, see the section herein captioned "Certain Investment Considerations."